 Your provider will talk with you about how to manage common pregnancy complaints such as:

-No two pregnancies are the same.
+No 2 pregnancies are the same.
 Some women have few or mild symptoms during pregnancy.
 Many women

 their full term and while they are pregnant.
 Others may have to cut back on their hours or stop working.
 Some women require for a few days or possibly weeks to continue with a healthy pregnancy.